Routine use cases

 Keep the claim narrow

 Use this as general facial-wellness context.
-For "How to choose a small face yoga step for eye-area comfort sessions", stay inside habit design, timing, comfort, and gentle practice context.
+For "Small step: eye area comfort sessions", stay inside habit design, timing, comfort, and gentle practice context.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources